ARABELLA CACCIA

 (b.
 1965 London, UK)

-Arabella was born in London and grew up in Tuscany before moving to Johannesburg, where she spent her teenage years.
-She then went to Edinburgh University after which she lived and studied in Florence, London and New York.
-She returned to South Africa in 1990 and now lives and works in Cape Town.
+Although born in London, Caccia grew up in Tuscany before moving to Johannesburg, where she spent her teenage years.
+She studied at Edinburgh University after which she lived and studied in Florence, London and New York.
+She returned to South Africa in 1990 where she lives and works in Cape Town.

-Arabella draws inspiration from the people, places and objects she loves.
-From the light where she lives and the wilderness where she goes to find peace and silence.
+Caccia draws inspiration from the people, places and objects around her; from the light where she lives and the wilderness where she goes to find peace and silence.
 The feeling of quiet and perhaps stillness in the work reflects the ambience she creates around her, in order to find inspiration and access her creativity.

 Caccia’s work has most recently found expression through the study of trees, first the Baobab tree studied in Botswana followed by work in the ancient Milkwood forests of the Western Cape and then the Tsitsikamma forest biome.
 Her exploration has included detailed drawings of plants and trees followed by a thorough investigation into the patterns created by the bark formations of various indigenous trees.
 Drawing, taking moulds and printing has lead to uncovering of an alphabet of glyphs which are found in all forms and which when further abstracted form a script like visual language.
 Caccia uses these universal forms to recreate two and three dimensional works that by their intrinsic universality aim to create experiences that echo those of nature herself.